hyperledger/bevel/docs/source/operations/adding_new_notary_corda.md

 To add a new Notary organization, Corda Idman and Networkmap services should already be running.
 The public certificates and NetworkTrustStore from Idman and Networkmap should be available and specified in the configuration file.

 ---
-**NOTE**: Addition of a new Notary organization has been tested on an existing network which is created by BAF.
-Networks created using other methods may be suitable but this has not been tested by BAF team.
+**NOTE**: Addition of a new Notary organization has been tested on an existing network which is created by Bevel.
+Networks created using other methods may be suitable but this has not been tested by Bevel team.

 ---

 <a name = "deploy-new-notary-service"></a>
 ## Deploy new Notary Service

 Deploy the additional notary/notaries as separate organizations by following the guidance on [how to add new organizations here](./adding_new_org_corda.md).
-A sample network.yaml for adding new notary orgs can be found [here](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/develop/platforms/r3-corda-ent/configuration/samples).
+A sample network.yaml for adding new notary orgs can be found [here](https://github.com/hyperledger/bevel/tree/develop/platforms/r3-corda-ent/configuration/samples).

 <a name = "run-playbook"></a>
 ## Run Playbook